 NOTIFICATION OF UNIVERSITY RECOGNITION AND ANNUAL RENEWAL - Once a student organization has completed the University Recognition or Annual Renewal Process, the organization's request for recognition or renewal will be reviewed by staff in Career & Leadership Development.
 If the membership requirements for the organization adhere to the University's Non-Discrimination Policy for Recognized Student Organizations, if the organization has no outstanding bills with the University, and the student organization is in good standing with Career & Leadership Development, the organization will be granted or extended the privileges of University recognition.
 At this time, contact will be made with the student contact person and the advisor(s) indicating that the organization is in good standing and is extended the privileges of University recognition.

-NOTIFICATION OF ADVISOR APPOINTMENT - Faculty or staff members serving as advisors to recognized student organizations will receive a letter from the Assistant Chancellor for Student Affairs.
+NOTIFICATION OF ADVISOR APPOINTMENT - Faculty or staff members serving as advisors to recognized student organizations will receive a letter from the Career & Leadership Development Office.
 The letter serves as an appointment letter, acknowledging the official capacity in which that faculty or staff member will serve as the advisor to a student organization.

 All student organizations granted University recognition shall be extended the following privileges: